jaig-tw/landscaping-user-guide/README.md

 - Final output PDF file
 - Working files are included in a separage file
 ## Note
-This document is for portfolio purpose only
+This document is for portfolio purpose only.